JCurran0499/JCurran0499/README.md

 - 🏠 I am from northern New Jersey
 - 👀 I’m interested in software development/engineering and data science, with a particular interest in machine learning
-- 🏢 I am currently a software engineering intern at Capital One, where I work on the company's money movement scheduler platform
+- 🏢 Beginning in August of 2022, I will be a software engineer at Capital One in McLean, Virginia
-- 🖥️: My technical skills include Java, Python, R, SQL, Machine Learning, and Algorithms
+- 🖥️: My technical skills include Python, Java, SQL, MATLAB, and Machine Learning
 - 🎵: My interests and hobbies include music, history, politics, and travel

 📫 You can reach me through my [email](jcurran2@terpmail.umd.edu) and my [LinkedIn](https://www.linkedin.com/in/johncurran49/)